 You can withdraw money from your contract.
 This will affect your benefit guarantees.
-You may also have to pay taxes.
+You may also have to pay a fee and/or taxes.
 For details on withdrawals, see Section 5.

 Deposit

 You can make deposits on a regular scheduled basis or as a lump sum.
 For details on deposits, see Section 3.